Yberamos/alsvc_emlparser/README.md

 ### Beautify:

-The beautify_headers method will attemp to clean the headers extracted from the mail to remove any unwanted characters, encode everything in utf-8 and flobally make the data more usable.
+The beautify_headers method will attempt to clean the headers extracted from the mail to remove any unwanted characters, encode everything in utf-8 and flobally make the data more usable.
 It can clean: